hailiang-wang/mark-markdown-up/readme.md

 Currently, you'll need to download the source code from [GitHub][repo] or clone the repository, and the run the installation script manually.

-    pip install MarkdownPP
+    pip install m2up

-There are two components to the project: a Python module, `MarkdownPP`, and a Python script that acts as a simple command line interface to the module, `markdown-pp`.
+There are two components to the project: a Python module, `m2up`, and a Python script that acts as a simple command line interface to the module, `m2up`.

-Assuming you have a file named `foo.mdpp`, you can generate the preprocessed file `foo.md` by running the following command:
+Assuming you have a file named `foo.mmd`(mmd is Mark Markdown for short), you can generate the preprocessed file `foo.md` by running the following command:

-    markdown-pp foo.mdpp -o foo.md
+    m2up foo.mmd -o foo.md

 If you do not specify an output file name, the results will be printed to stdout, enabling them to be piped to another command.